ClickHouse/ClickHouse/docs/en/query_language/functions/higher_order_functions.md

 └─────┘
 ```

+Note that the first argument (lambda function) can't be omitted in the `arrayFilter` function.

 ### arrayCount(\[func,\] arr1, ...) {#higher_order_functions-array-count}

 Returns the number of elements in the arr array for which func returns something other than 0.
 If 'func' is not specified, it returns the number of non-zero elements in the array.